|MOLLUSCA : NUDIBRANCHIA : Aeolidiidae||SNAILS, SLUGS, ETC.|

 Description: This is the largest Aeolid in the British Isles.
 It is usually grey in overall appearance due to freckles of grey or brown pigment, but the colour is very variable.
 There is usually a V-shaped white mark on the front of the head with its base between the rhinophores and arms running out to the oral tentacles.
 The oral tentacles and rhinophores are tapering with thick bases.
 The cerata are somewhat flattened.

-Habitat: Aeolidia feeds on sea anemones, taking a wide variety of species.
-In the intertidal the normal prey is Actinia equina, though Anemonia viridis and Metridium senile are also taken.
-In the sublittoral Actinothoe sphyrodeta is commonly eaten.
+Habitat: Aeolidia filomenae feeds on sea anemones, taking a wide variety of species.
+In the intertidal the normal prey is Actinia equina, though Anemonia viridis is also taken.
 The spawn is distinctive, consisting of a thread coiled back and forth and laid in a spiral.

 Key Identification Features:

 WoRMS: Species record : World Register of Marine Species.

 iNaturalist: Species account : iNaturalist World Species Observations database

 |Picton, B.E. & Morrow, C.C.
 (2016).
 Aeolidia filomenae Kienberger, Carmona, Pola, Padula, Gosliner & Cervera, 2016.
 [In] Encyclopedia of Marine Life of Britain and Ireland. |

 https://www.habitas.org.uk/marinelife/species.asp?item=W15510 Accessed on 2023-12-10